litestar-org/litestar/docs/tutorials/todo-app/2-interacting-with-the-list.rst

     :language: python
     :linenos:

 Request data can be received via the ``data`` keyword.
-Litestar will recognise this, and supply the data being sent with the request via this parameter.
+Litestar will recognize this, and supply the data being sent with the request via this parameter.
 As with the query parameters in the previous chapter, we use the type annotations to configure what type of data we expect to receive, and set up validation.
 In this case, Litestar will expect